EVERYTHING YOU NEED TO KNOW ABOUT CAVIAR

 Often associated with opulence and tsars, caviar are unfertilized eggs harvested from sturgeon.
-While many types of sturgeon can be found in several parts of the world, it’s the eggs sourced from Beluga sturgeon in the Caspian Sea and Black Sea that are traditionally viewed as the finest caviar.
 Caviar is versatile: these delightful fish eggs can be served solo, as a canapé or hors d’oeuvres, or as a fancy garnish on your favorite dishes that would typically require salt.

 What is Caviar Made of?